interledger/rfcs/0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md

 1. The user's SPSP client queries the server's SPSP Endpoint.

-2. The SPSP endpoint responds with the server info in the header, namely the server's ILP address (`STREAM-Destination-Account`) and the shared secret (`STREAM-Shared-Secret`) to be used in STREAM.
+2. The SPSP endpoint responds with the server info, namely the server's ILP address (`destination_account`) and the shared secret (`shared_secret`) to be used in STREAM.
-    * The `STREAM-Destination-Account` SHOULD be used as the STREAM destinationAccount.
+    * The `destination_account` SHOULD be used as the STREAM destinationAccount.
-    * The `STREAM-Shared-Secret` SHOULD be decoded from base64 and used as the STREAM sharedSecret.
+    * The `shared_secret` SHOULD be decoded from base64 and used as the STREAM sharedSecret.

-    It MAY respond with additional information in the body if it is an invoice server or a pull payment server.
+    It MAY respond with additional information if it is an invoice server or a pull payment server.
 For more information, see [SPSP Push Payments](../0035-spsp-push-payments/0035-spsp-push-payments.md) and [SPSP Pull Payments](../0036-spsp-pull-payments/0036-spsp-pull-payments.md).

 3. The SPSP client establishes a STREAM connection to the server using the server's ILP address and shared secret.